A Search for H-Dropout Lyman Break Galaxies at z~12-16

 Our results support the possibility that a number of bright galaxies exist at $z>10$.
 If the UV luminosity function follows the double-power law function consistent with the number density of the bright galaxies at $z\sim10-13$, upcoming space missions such as {\it JWST}, {\it Roman}, and {\it GREX-PLUS} will detect more than $\sim10000$ galaxies at $z\sim13-15$ (Figures \ref{fig_UVLF_future_z13} and \ref{fig_UVLF_future_z15}), and perhaps one to several at $z\sim17$ (Figure \ref{fig_UVLF_future_z17}), allowing us to observe the first galaxy formation.

-\acknowledgments We thank James Rhoads, Sangeeta Malhotra, Masami Ouchi, and the other members in the {\it Roman} cosmic dawn Science Investigation Team (SIT) for helpful discussions on the detectability of $z>10$ galaxies with {\it Roman}.
-We are grateful to James Dunlop, Steven Finkelstein, Anton Koekemoer, and Rogier Windhorst for providing the expected depths in PRIMER, NGDEEP, the {\it Roman} ultra-deep field survey, and the Webb Medium-Deep Field survey, respectively.
+\acknowledgments We thank the anonymous referee for a careful reading and valuable comments that improved the clarity of the paper.
+We thank James Rhoads, Sangeeta Malhotra, Masami Ouchi, and the other members in the {\it Roman} cosmic dawn Science Investigation Team (SIT) for helpful discussions on the detectability of $z>10$ galaxies with {\it Roman}.
+We are grateful to Caitlin Casey, James Dunlop, Steven Finkelstein, Christina Williams, and Rogier Windhorst for providing the expected depths in their JWST surveys, namely COSMOS-Web, PRIMER, NGDEEP, PANORAMIC, and the Webb Medium-Deep Field survey, respectively.
 We thank Takashiro Morishita for bringing an error in Figure 6 in the earlier manuscript to our attention.
 This work was partly supported by the joint research program of the Institute for Cosmic Ray Research (ICRR), University of Tokyo, JSPS KAKENHI Grant Numbers 17H06130, 19J01222, 20K22358, and 21K13953, the NAOJ ALMA Scientific Research Grant Codes 2018-09B and 2020-16B, and the Black Hole Initiative at Harvard University, which is funded by grants from the John Templeton Foundation and the Gordon and Betty Moore Foundation.